 Cost Responsibility for Interconnection Service

 The estimated cost of the work to be performed by Virginia Power is $_________ as described in Appendix B and Appendix C. This budget level estimate is intended to provide a reasonable basis for proceeding with the project.
 Virginia Power shall be reimbursed by the Generator Owner for one-hundred percent (100%) of the costs it incurs to fulfill its obligations and responsibilities in this Agreement in addition to any tax consequences.
 Unless otherwise mutually agreed, within 30 days after the joint approval of this Agreement, the Generator Owner shall make an initial payment to Virginia Power of 50% of the estimated cost.
-A mutually agreed upon payment schedule for the balance will be developed by Virginia Power based on projected construction schedules with the final payment being based on the final actual costs as described in Section 9.1.2.
-Virginia Power shall have the to require that the generator Owner provide a guaranty in a form satisfactory to Virginia Power that names Virginia Power as the beneficiary for the balance of the estimated cost of work to be performed.
+A mutually agreed upon payment schedule for the balance will be developed by the Parties based on projected construction schedules with the final payment being based on the final actual costs as described in Section 9.1.2.
+Virginia Power shall have the right to require that the Generator Owner provide a guaranty in a form satisfactory to Virginia Power that names Virginia Power as the beneficiary for the balance of the estimated cost of work to be performed.
 Generator Owner may reduce the guaranty in amounts equal to payments by the Generator Owner to Virginia Power for construction work.
+[Note to Enron: Proposed modifications to the concepts in this section and next described in cover email.]

 9.1.2 Within 60 days of completion of construction of facilities associated with providing Interconnection Service, Virginia Power shall furnish Generator Owner with a final reconciliation statement certifying the nature and amount of costs actually incurred by Virginia Power in such construction and providing reasonable substantiation thereof.
 Virginia Power agrees to provide additional substantiation of actual costs as reasonably required by Generator Owner.
 Generator Owner shall pay Virginia Power the actual costs of construction in addition to any tax consequences less the amount initially paid as described in Section 9.1.1 within 30 days of receipt of the final reconciliation statement.
 Such payments shall be subject to the billing and payment procedures set forth in this Article 9.
 In the event that Virginia Power expects to incur costs beyond the 60-day period, i.e., legal fees, delayed contractor fees, etc., Virginia Power will notify the Generator Owner in writing within the 60-day period.
 A mutually agreed upon payment schedule will be developed for payment of such fees by the Generator Owner.